Alejogb1/job-board/blog-data/how-can-wagtail-modeladmin-templates-be-overridden-in-docker-containers-running-on-windows-and-ubuntu.md

 id: "how-can-wagtail-modeladmin-templates-be-overridden-in-docker-containers-running-on-windows-and-ubuntu"
 ---

-Alright, let’s delve into this.
+, let’s delve into this.
 From experience, I can tell you that overriding Wagtail’s ModelAdmin templates within a dockerized setup, especially when juggling different host operating systems like Windows and Ubuntu, isn’t always straightforward.
 It usually stems from the way file paths are handled between the container and the host machine, which can become particularly fussy with volume mounting.
 I've personally spent a few frustrating evenings debugging this very issue, and it primarily boils down to understanding the interplay of how Docker, Wagtail, and your file system view interact.

 The core challenge isn’t inherently within Wagtail's template mechanism itself, but rather about ensuring the Docker container has access to the custom templates and that Wagtail knows where to find them.
 When running a Docker container, especially with bind mounts (that’s what we typically use for development), paths inside the container might look slightly different from those on the host machine.
 This disparity can cause Wagtail to fail in finding the overridden templates.
 To navigate this, let's examine how we typically organize our project and how that interacts with Docker.